Unique Coffee Varieties From Colombia Producer Edward Sandoval

 Edward Sandoval’s small lab set up for roasting test batches at the farm.

-While tending to the farm takes up most of his time during the harvest, he’s managed to stay in touch with his quality control background by setting up a small coffee lab at the farm.
-He has a small propane powered Korean sample roaster that he uses to test his process batches, affording him in an interesting vantage point for managing quality at the farm.
+While tending to the farm takes up most of his time during the harvest, he also stays in touch with his quality control background by cupping every process batch he processes.
+Edward’s set up a small coffee lab upstairs in his home, with a small propane sample roaster for roasting small batches.
+He says it helps him establish consistency in his processing, and affords him in a unique vantage point for managing quality.

 Check our Colombia origin page for availability